eaglewarrior/eaglewarrior/README.md

 🔭 I have been part of research at IIT Bombay for a year worked on a open source government funded project , currently just taken part and secured top 25% position in GSSOC'20 please check out at [Link](https://www.gssoc.tech/leaderboard) .
 Also I have completed the Hacktober Fest 2020 :)

-Currently I am working at Omdena Red Cross project as ML engineer for Red cross project for measuring impact of locust invasion.
+I have completed my work at Omdena Red Cross project as ML engineer for Red cross project for measuring impact of locust invasion.

 ![eaglewarrior's github stats](https://github-readme-stats.vercel.app/api?username=eaglewarrior&show_icons=true&theme=radical)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=eaglewarrior&layout=compact)](https://github.com/eaglewarrior/github-readme-stats)

+If you want to interact with my videobot on Expertrons to know about my undefined experience.
+Not on Expertrons?
+Join now with my referral code ed2kwaa to unlock 50,000++ mins of Career Hacks & premium expert resumes worth Rs.10,000 for free! https://expertrons.com/me/undefined/undefined/5feed5b278e4e9654057fcbb

+Feel free to block my calendar at expertrons and get guidance on data science and AI career.

 ## Skills 🔭